 First Do No Harm

-To keep that habitat useful, it is important to…
+To keep that habitat useful, it is essential to:

-All household chemicals can potentially contaminate habitat both locally and on a larger, more disastrous scale as they enter water reservoirs and spread to soil and plants.
-Chemicals such as pesticides and herbicides should always be used responsibly, not overused in ways that may contribute to excessive runoff in the environment.
-Other potential contaminants such as motor oil, soaps and medications should be disposed of safely so they cannot affect habitat and wildlife.
+- Dispose of Chemicals Properly: All household chemicals can potentially contaminate habitat both locally and on a larger, more disastrous scale as they enter water reservoirs and spread to soil and plants.
+Chemicals such as pesticides and herbicides should always be used responsibly, not overused in ways that may contribute to the excessive runoff in the environment.
+Other potential contaminants such as motor oil, soaps, and medications should be disposed of safely so they cannot affect habitat and wildlife.

-Conscientious, eco-friendly living is always helpful to preserve habitat by minimizing pollution and reducing environmental stresses.
+- Live a "Green" Lifestyle: Conscientious, eco-friendly living is always helpful to preserve habitat by minimizing pollution and reducing environmental stresses.
 Choosing a low-emission vehicle, reducing water and electricity use, minimizing your carbon footprint, recycling regularly, carpooling and other common sense steps all help protect habitat that birds and wildlife need.

 Easy Ways to Protect Bird Habitat

 Protection, preservation, conservation—they all mean the same thing, keeping habitat in good shape to meet the needs of wildlife.
-For birds, that means habitat must be able to provide nutritious food, clean water, safe shelter and secure nesting sites.
+For birds, that means habitat must be able to provide nutritious food, clean water, safe shelter, and secure nesting sites.
 There are many easy ways that even casual birders can help habitat do all those things.

-Public wildlife refuges, nature preserves and bird sanctuaries keep visitor logs to track attendance.
+- Visit Refuges and Preserves: Public wildlife refuges, nature preserves, and bird sanctuaries keep visitor logs to track attendance.
 The more visitors a refuge hosts, the more government funding the facility may be eligible to receive.
-Every dollar of that funding can help preserve plants, remove invasive predators and promote programs to introduce visitors to nature and wildlife, inspiring new birders and nature lovers.
+Every dollar can help preserve plants, remove invasive predators, and promote programs to introduce visitors to nature and wildlife, inspiring new birders and nature lovers.

-One individual may not be able to buy thousands of acres of pristine habitat for birds, but programs such as the Federal Duck Stamp combine smaller donations into tremendous purchasing power.
+- Buy a Duck Stamp or Memberships: One individual may not be able to buy thousands of acres of pristine habitat for birds, but programs such as the Federal Duck Stamp combine smaller donations into tremendous purchasing power.
 Fundraising efforts from birding organizations can also be used to protect bird habitat, and membership fees often support habitat conservation for birds.

 - Patronize Habitat-Friendly Businesses

 Preserving habitat is a group effort, and supporting local businesses with habitat-friendly practices helps increase those efforts.
 Shopping at these businesses encourages more habitat protection on local and regional levels.
-Even choices such as opting for bird-friendly chocolate and coffee can keep habitat protected, especially in neotropical areas birds rely on most.
+Even choices such as opting for bird-friendly chocolate and coffee can keep habitat protected, especially in neotropical areas migratory birds rely on most.

 Create New Habitat

-While preserving habitat is essential, it is not enough to just keep existing habitat intact.
-Too much habitat has already been lost and many birds are threatened by a lack of suitable habitat within their ranges.
+While preserving habitat is essential, it is not enough to keep existing habitat intact.
+Too much habitat has already been lost, and many birds are threatened by a lack of suitable habitat within their ranges.
 Creating new habitat, no matter how small it may be at first, can help reverse the damage and provide more space for birds and other wildlife to thrive.

-It is inevitable that bird habitats and human habitats will intersect, and those intersections need to be as safe as possible.
-Taking steps to prevent bird window collisions is vital, and birds also need to be protected against other threats in their habitat, such as colliding with wind turbines, power lines or other structures.
+- Protect Against Window Collisions: It is inevitable that bird habitats and human habitats will intersect, and those intersections need to be as safe as possible.
+Taking steps to prevent bird window collisions is vital.
+Birds also need to be protected against other threats in their habitat, such as colliding with wind turbines, power lines, or other structures.

+Habitat's importance to birds and other wildlife cannot be overestimated, and conserving habitat is vital to help protect birds.
 With many different ways to help protect habitat and even create new spaces for birds to thrive, it is easy for every birder and bird lover to save habitat that will save birds.